oxheadalpha/tezos-faucet-backend/README.md

 - **Node.js** v18
 - **Captcha** (Optional): Create a Google [ReCaptcha](https://www.google.com/recaptcha/about/) project.
 The public site key will be shared with the frontend.
 Activate domain verification in ReCAPTCHA parameters to allow only communication from the frontend faucet app.
-- **Redis**: Set up a Redis server to store PoW challenge data.
+- **Redis** (Optional): If `DISABLE_CHALLENGES` is not set to `false`, set up a Redis server to store PoW challenge data.
 It's recommended to use a single-instance Redis setup for the challenge data, as this ensures atomicity and helps in avoiding potential exploits.
 Given that the challenge data isn't persistent or long-term essential, a single instance suffices and is easier to maintain.

 ## Config